ReactiveX/rxjs/doc/lettable-operators.md

 ## Usage

-You pull in any operator you nee from one spot, under `'rxjs/operators'` (**plural!**).
+You pull in any operator you need from one spot, under `'rxjs/operators'` (**plural!**).
 It's also recommended to pull in the Observable creation methods you need directly as shown below with `range`:

 ```ts
 import { range } from 'rxjs/observable/range';